pywbem/pywbem/docs/index.rst

 * a WBEM client library

-  The WBEM client library provides an API for issuing operations to a WBEM server, using the CIM operations over HTTP (CIM-XML) protocol defined in the DMTF standards `DSP0200`_ and `DSP0201`_.
+  The WBEM client library provides an API for issuing WBEM operations to a WBEM server, using the CIM operations over HTTP (CIM-XML) WBEM protocol defined in the DMTF standards `DSP0200`_ and `DSP0201`_.
   See http://www.dmtf.org/standards/wbem  for information about WBEM and these standards.